 Smartphones.
-Love them or loathe them, it’s hard to imagine how the world operated before them.
+Love them or loathe them — it’s hard to imagine how the world operated before them.
 The level of connectivity we have now was unimaginable even in fairly recent years.
-Forget your iPhone when you’re heading out the door, and it’s like you’ve left a kidney behind — that empty space in your pocket where your phone should be burns a hole all day.
+Forget your iPhone when you’re heading out the door, and it’s like you’ve left a kidney behind — that empty space in your pocket where your phone should be burning a hole all day.

 In the outdoors, smartphones are essential for emergency situations, often used for navigation, and of course, taking the all-important photos — if it’s not on social media, did it really happen?
 But there’s so much more to your smartphone, and when it comes to ski days, you can achieve most of your planning right from the comfort of your handset, all while enjoying a cup of coffee or sitting on the John.
 Here are the most important things to do on your smartphone before you hit the slopes.

 No, not like that.
 Get off the memes.
 But you should be following whatever resort you’re skiing at, and if there’s a page for the area, probably give that a like, too.
 While we’re at it, it’s probably best to make sure you’re following your preferred snowboarding brands or ski companies as well.
 You never know when they’re running a competition, after all.